solemnwarning/ipxwrapper/readme.txt

 -- LICENSE --

-Copyright (C) 2008-2013 Daniel Collins <solemnwarning@solemnwarning.net>
+Copyright (C) 2008-2014 Daniel Collins <solemnwarning@solemnwarning.net>
 Read license.txt for licensing terms.

 -- INTRODUCTION --

-IPXWrapper is a wrapper library which transparently tunnels IPX packets over IP using UDP.
-To use it, simply copy the four included DLL files to the directory containing your legacy program.
+IPXWrapper is a wrapper library which transparently tunnels IPX/SPX over IP.
+To use it, simply copy the four included DLL files to the directory containing the program that needs it.

 If you are running Windows Vista or later and the game uses DirectPlay you may also need to import directplay-win32.reg or directplay-win64.reg as appropriate.